 The confines of an office building have been deemed as safer for data protection.
 And for data-sensitive industries like finance and medicine, this has always been a permanent barrier to transitioning to a more flexible workplace.

 At the beginning of the year, many businesses were still rigidly set working 9-5 and had no plans to alter that.

-It’s a huge change from the behavior you’d see before the pandemic.
+It’s a huge change from the behaviour you’d see before the pandemic.
 Previously, I remember reading that more businesses were expected to deploy time recorders on employee’s desks.
 Essentially, it was a modern-day punch card.

 But now, this way of thinking just isn’t valid.
-Covid-19 has swung the focus in the other direction.
+COVID-19 has swung the focus in the other direction.
 These office-heavy businesses have had to implement infrastructure that facilitates data protection in remote locations.
 For some of them, there’s no longer a reason why they can’t continue working from home in the future.

 To prevent these businesses from falling back into old habits, there is measurable data that showcases the benefits of what they probably always assumed was a radical approach.

 A great example of the positives of remote working is less reliance on real estate.
 If employees are working from home, there’s less pressure to expand office locations.
 This reduces the cost of rent and energy consumption in office buildings, and employee fuel consumption on their daily commute.
 It’s not only cost-saving but environmentally friendly.

 This approach can also prove beneficial to attracting and retaining the right people.
 How many times have you had a colleague come back from maternity leave and not be able to manage the rigidity of 9-5 alongside their newfound responsibilities?
 It often results in them leaving the position, and the business losing talent.